quartznet/quartznet/documentation/quartz-2.x/tutorial/job-stores.md

 One last thing that is needed for the configuration is to set data source connection string information and database provider.
 Connection string is the standard ADO.NET connection which is driver specific.
-Database provider is an abstraction of database drivers to create loose coupling betweeb database drivers and Quartz.
+Database provider is an abstraction of database drivers to create loose coupling between database drivers and Quartz.

 **Setting Data Source's Connection String And Database Provider**